Engineers First. Drivers Always.

 - No pad lift

-- No compound cracking
+- No fade

 Exactly what you want when you’re chasing time.